codemercs-com/node-cm-jw56fr1/README.md

 ------------

 ### Install NODE
 Copy the folder 'node-cm-jw56fr1' into ~./node-red/node_modules and start/restart your Node-Red server.
+You need also the node-js component 'node-hid' from https://github.com/node-hid/node-hid.
+Please follow the install instructions on this github page

 ------------